Thozhar Thiyagu: Imprisonment

-Comrade Thiyagu was involved in annihilation activities together with the comrades and was imprisoned at the age of 19.
+Thiyagu was involved in annihilation activities together with the comrades and was imprisoned at the age of 19.
 In 1971, before the release of a court ruling, he tried to escape the prison with his comrades.
 Their aim was to send a message to the party that they were not tired even though they were in jail.
 His death sentence was later reduced to life imprisonment.
 Even when he was in jail, he joined other comrades and continued to fight for their rights.
 He continued many activities through "Prisoners Welfare Rights Union" and "Literacy Movement".
-During his time in prison, Comrade Thiyagu began to read more of Lenin’s writings and started to realize the failure of the impractical annihilation policy of the Communist Party of India(M-L).
+During his time in prison, Thiyagu began to read more of Lenin’s writings and started to realize the failure of the impractical annihilation policy of the Communist Party of India(M-L).

 Translation of Das Kapital

-Comrade Thiyagu while in jail translated the first part of the book Das Kapital, written by Karl Marx.
-In accordance with the request of comrade Balasubramaniam, he started translating the remaining two parts of Das Kapital in January, 1980 which he completed in the month of November.
+Thiyagu while in jail translated the first part of the book Das Kapital, written by Karl Marx.
+In accordance with the request of Balasubramaniam, he started translating the remaining two parts of Das Kapital in January, 1980 which he completed in the month of November.
 The entire translation was published by NCBH and got a good response.
 In 1983, when the Eelam struggle became stronger, there were major upheavals in jail as well.
-At that time, Comrade Thiyagu incarcerated at the Trichy jail, held a procession with 1500 prisoners supporting the Eelam combat.
-Comrade Thiyagu, who joined the Communist Party of India (Marxist) while in prison was released at the end of November 1985.
+At that time, Thiyagu incarcerated at the Trichy jail, held a procession with 1500 prisoners supporting the Eelam struggle.
+Thiyagu, who joined the Communist Party of India (Marxist) while in prison was released at the end of November 1985.

 Political activities

-Comrade Thiyagu courageously pointed out Communist Party of India (Marxist)'s wrong policies related to Eelam.
+Thiyagu courageously pointed out Communist Party of India (Marxist)'s wrong policies related to Eelam.
 On 15 September 1987, Thileepan began his hunger strike in Eelam.
-Comrade Thiyagu and some of his friends began "Thileepan Forum" to support him.
-At the meeting held on that day, Comrade Thiyagu explained about Eelam struggle in detail to the people.
+Thiyagu and some of his friends began "Thileepan Forum" to support him.
+At the meeting held on that day, Thiyagu explained about Eelam struggle in detail to the people.
 He did not hesitate to critique his party’s wrong views about the Eelam struggle.
 The next day, he was expelled from the Communist Party of India (Marxist).
-In January 1994, Comrade Thiyagu and Suba.
+In January 1994, Thiyagu and Suba.
 Veerapandian began the "Tamil Tamilar Movement".
 Later, Tamil National Liberation Movement emerged from it.
 Four organisations including Tamil Tamilar Movement, and Tamil National Communist Party formed Tamil National Front.
 This movement had vigorously carried out various protests on Tamil Nadu’s key issues like Cauvery river water dispute issue and Mullai Periyar issue.
 When Tamil National Liberation movement was formed, "Social justice Tamil Nation" was proposed as the slogan.
 The aim of the organisation was to carry out Tamil National Politics inclusive social justice.